-This code calculates the number of combinations and permutations possible when given two integers n
+This code calculates the number of combinations and permutations possible when given two integers n and r.

 #include <iostream>